bottlepy/bottle/docs/tutorial.rst

 .. versionadded:: 0.9

-Bottle's core features cover most common use-cases, but as a micro-framework it has its limits.
+Bottle's core features cover most common use cases, but as a micro-framework, it has its limits.
 This is where "Plugins" come into play.
 Plugins add missing functionality to the framework, integrate third party libraries, or just automate some repetitive work.

-We have a growing :doc:`/plugins/index` and most plugins are designed to be portable and re-usable across applications.
+We have a growing:doc:`/plugins/index` and most plugins are designed to be portable and reusable across applications.
 The chances are high that your problem has already been solved and a ready-to-use plugin exists.
 If not, the :doc:`/plugindev` may help you.

 The effects and APIs of plugins are manifold and depend on the specific plugin.
 The ``SQLitePlugin`` plugin for example detects callbacks that require a ``db`` keyword argument and creates a fresh database connection object every time the callback is called.
 This makes it very convenient to use a database::